McMaster Innovation Park

-McMaster Innovation Park (or MIP) is an innovation and research facility located approximately 2 kilometers from McMaster University in Hamilton, Ontario.
-McMaster Innovation Park's focuses on supporting startups, business, research through providing property management services as well as business aid.
+McMaster Innovation Park (MIP) is an innovation and research facility located approximately two kilometres east of McMaster University in Hamilton, Ontario.
+McMaster Innovation Park focuses on supporting startups, business, research through providing property management services as well as business aid.
 Entrepreneurs, firms, researchers, industry partners, business mentors and support facilities are the main customers of the firm.
-MIP currently houses four buildings: the Atrium@MIP, CanmetMATERIALS, McMaster Automotive Resource Centre (MARC), Biomedical Engineering and Advanced Manufacturing (BEAM) project centre and envisions 10 buildings on site within 10 years with 1,500–1,800 people working full-time.
+MIP currently houses five buildings: the Atrium@MIP, CanmetMATERIALS, McMaster Automotive Resource Centre (MARC), Biomedical Engineering and Advanced Manufacturing (BEAM) project centre and envisions 10 buildings on site within 10 years with 1,500–1,800 people working full-time.

 History

 In early 2005, McMaster University announced its plans to build a research park on property previously used by an appliance manufacturing company.
-Later in the year, the Province of Ontario allocated $10 million in funding to the project and MIP was well into the development stages.
+Later in year, the Province of Ontario allocated $10 million in funding to the project and MIP was well into the development stages.
 Also in 2005, the Federal Government announced that it would be moving the CanmetMATERIALS Technology Laboratory to MIP, making the park a focal point for innovation in technology for the entire country.
 In October 2009, The Atrium@MIP had its grand opening, meaning the park itself was officially open.
-By February 2011, the CanmetMATERIALS Building was complete and the federal government had moved from Ottawa into MIP.
-The MARC Building began construction in 2011 and was completed in fall of 2013.
-Tenants have moved in and started working on their state-of-the-art automotive technology research.
+By February 2011, the CanmetMATERIALS Building was complete, and the federal government had moved from Ottawa into MIP.
+Construction of the MARC Building had begun in 2011, and it was completed in fall of 2013.
+Tenants moved in and started working on their state-of-the-art automotive technology research.